dontpanicdao/starknet-burner/docs/contributors/design/06-next.md

 - an example with the @starknet/burner package from npmjs.com
 - an example with @starknet/burner and get-starknet
 - an example with @starknet/burner and @starknet-react/core
+- an example with @starknet/burner and nodejs
+- a study of starknet-js v3/v4 gap to support the 2 together
+- update of drone to support more application
+- move to the new plugin schema

 It fixes:
 - event leaks between waitForMessages()